 Cook a fried egg (the yolk should remain slightly runny).

 Mix all the ingredients well before eating to enjoy all the flavors and textures.
-It's a simple dish to make, but it's really pretty and above all delicious.
+It's a simple dish to make, but it's really pretty and, above all, delicious.

 You can add, as in the traditional version, Bulgogi beef or simply thin slices of marinated and sautéed beef.